livetocode/node-memtest/README.md

 # Test

-*Requirements*: Run this script in a Linux server with Docker installed (MacOS does not properly honour the cgroup memory limit).
+*Requirements*: Run this script in a Linux server with Docker installed (MacOS does not strictly enforce the cgroup memory limit).

 Run the ./test.sh script